junxit/us-congress-bills-111/metadata.md

 - 2009-11-07 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-11-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 20 (Roll no. 878). (text: CR 11/6/2009 H12473-12475)
 - 2009-11-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 20 (Roll no. 878).(text: CR 11/6/2009 H12473-12475)
+- 2009-11-09 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.